Databricks

 from pyspark.sql.functions import monotonically_increasing_id

-As its name suggests, withColumn adds a column to the dataframe, containing a simple increasing identifier that we cast to a string.
-Great!
-Now we have identifiers for each document.
-Let's move on to creating the embeddings for each document.
+As its name suggests, withColumn adds a column to the dataframe, containing a simple increasing identifier that you cast to a string.

-In this example, we will create a UDF (User Defined Function) to create the embeddings, using the AutoTokenizer and AutoModel classes from the Hugging Face transformers library.
-The UDF will be applied to each partition in a dataframe.
-When applied to a partition, a UDF is executed on each row in the partition.
-The UDF will tokenize the document using AutoTokenzier and then pass the result to the model (in this case we're using sentence-transformers/all-MiniLM-L6-v2).
-Finally, we'll produce the embeddings themselves by extracting the last hidden layer from the result.
+In this step, you will create a UDF (User-Defined Function) to create the embeddings, using the AutoTokenizer and AutoModel classes from the Hugging Face transformers library.
+The UDF will be applied to each partition in a dataframe and executed on each row in each partition.
+The UDF will tokenize the document using AutoTokenzier and then pass the result to the model (in this case, sentence-transformers/all-MiniLM-L6-v2).
+Finally, you’ll produce the embeddings by extracting the last hidden layer from the result.

 Once the UDF is created, it can be applied to a dataframe to transform the data in the specified column.
 The Python UDF will be sent to the Spark workers, where it will be used to transform the data.
 After the transformation is complete, the results will be sent back to the driver program and stored in a new column.